Multiple typical ranks in matrix completion: Typical rank asymptotics

 \Cref{1circulant} recovers \Cref{5diag} for the case $r=2$, by showing that $G(5,1)^\comp$ is generically real completable to corank 2.
 The bound $c_2 = 5$ is tight since $G(4,1)^\comp$ is not generically real completable to corank 2.
 For $r=3$, we get that $G(n,1)^\comp$ is generically real completable to corank 3 for $n \geq 21$, but this could be far from tight.
 The smallest $n$ for which $\gcc(G(n,1)^\comp) = 3$ is 9.
 The growth of $c_r$ is $O(4^r)$, while the growth of the smallest $n$ for which $\gcc(G(n,1)^\comp) = r$ is $O(r^2)$.

-For $r > 1$, the completion process in the proof gives a unique completion of $G(c_r,1)^\comp$ to a variety cut out by minors that is strictly contained in the variety of rank $r$ matrices.
+For $r > 1$, the completion process in the proof gives a unique completion of $G(c_r,1)^\comp$ to a variety cut out by minors that is strictly contained in the variety of matrices of rank at \mbox{most $r$}.
 The generic fiber in the rank variety has positive dimension, for example in the $r=3$ case the dimension is 12.

 We generalize \Cref{1circulant} to the case of $G(n,k)^\comp$ for $k \geq 1$.
 In order to do so, for $0 < k \leq n+1$ define

 Note that $G'(n,k) \subseteq G(n,k)$. \Cref{figG'73} shows the case $n=7$ and $k=3$.